0xaiman/locate_parking_local_iot_backend/README.md

 # Local Backend (Flask)

-This project is a prototype Flask application that connects to a database and sets up API routes for use.
+This project is a prototype Flask application that manages data from IoT devices, connects to a database and sets up API routes .
 The application is designed to run locally and integrated with IoT systems and communicate with AWS backend

 ## Requirements